numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 dispatching.

-Downstream libraries will benefit from the ``like=`` argument without any changes to their API, given the argument is of exclusive implementation in NumPy.
+Downstream libraries will benefit from the ``like=`` argument without any changes to their API, given the argument only needs to be implemented by NumPy.
+It's still allowed that downstream libraries include the ``like=`` argument, as it can be useful in some cases, please refer to :ref:`neps.like-kwarg.implementation` for details on those cases.
 It will still be required that downstream libraries implement the ``__array_function__`` protocol, as described by NEP 18 [1]_, and appropriately introduce the argument to their calls to NumPy array creation functions, as exemplified in :ref:`neps.like-kwarg.usage-and-impact`.

 Related work
 ------------